oslabs-beta/NetPulse/README.md

 - xmlHttpRequest
 - Node HTTP

 _Note: The current version of Next.js (13.2.4) uses an older version of node-fetch.
-As such, node-fetch (>=3.3.1) must be manually installed and imported into components that require monitoring of fetch calls_
+As such, node-fetch (>=3.3.1) must be manually installed and imported into components and api routes that require monitoring of fetch calls_

 Database Compatibility: